 If your organization is interested in becoming a FoodCorps service site, please contact the the host site supervisor or state fellow in the appropriate state.
 Look for their contact information on the state pages in the Where We Work section.

 The Role of the Host Site

 While FoodCorps is national in scope, the day-to-day work of service members is supervised by state-level Host Sites, and their network of community and school partners.
 Host Sites are high-capacity organizations that are leaders in the fields of food, farming and service in their states.

 FoodCorps selects one Host Site per state, and works with that Host Site to develop a network of community-level Service Site partners, where service members are placed to teach kids about food and nutrition, build and tend school gardens, and help source local food for school cafeterias.

 FoodCorps currently operates in 17 states, with 7-15 service members placed under the direction of each Host Site and their partners.

 Interested in being a FoodCorps host site in a new state?
-Join our mailing list to receive the most up to date information about FoodCorps' expansion plans, or reach out to National Program Director Jim Laden.
+Join our mailing list to receive the most up to date information about FoodCorps' expansion plans.

 Successful Host Sites will:

 - Be a 501(c)3 nonprofit organization, public agency or university with a statewide focus